 All of us and our activities affect the groundwater beneath our feet, which is also the water in our ponds, as well as the water we drink.
 Septic systems and intensive agriculture are not the only culprits guilty of degrading groundwater.
 The way we landscape and maintain our outdoor areas can help or harm.
 The fertilizers, pesticides, and other things we put on the land are dissolved by rainwater and seep down into the sandy soil, where they end up in the groundwater.
+If we live near a pond, these substances can run along the surface and directly into the water when it rains.

-If we live near a pond, How we landscape and maintain our yards can make a big difference to the health of our ponds.
+How we landscape and maintain our yards can make a big difference to the health of our ponds.